rawatsudhir1/AzureSynapseDWH/README.md

 ![Hit_Cache](/images/CacheHit.jpg)

-**Materialize View** :- use when there were multiple joins and complex data computation presence in the query.
+**Materialize View** :- Use when there were multiple joins and complex data computation presence in the query.
 Materialize view stores the result in logical tables.
-So there will be extra storage taken by this feature and provides result faster.
+So there will be extra storage taken by this feature and hence provides result faster.
 This is the main difference between standard and materialize view.
-As compare to Result Cache, with Materialize view you can get subset of result.
+As compare to Result Cache, with Materialize view we can get subset of view.

-**Leason learned** Plan for Result cache and/or Materialize view if possible.
+**Leason learned** Plan for Result cache and/or Materialize view if possible to speed up query performance.

 ## Apache Jmeter Report

+Latency, connection or any other errors received at client side will be store in csv file (Azure VM c:\ drive as that's what configured while setting up jmx file).

 ![AJmetere_Latency](/images/AJmeter.jpg)

-Latency:-  latency from just before sending the request to just after the first response has been received.
+Finally [here](https://docs.microsoft.com/en-us/learn/paths/implement-sql-data-warehouse/) is the learning path to learn more about Azure Synapse Analytics.

+Thanks for reading till here :smiley:

+**Eat Healthy, Stay Fit and Keep Learning**